bitboxer/dotfiles/README.md

-# Bodo Tasche Dot Files #
+# My dotfiles #

-This is my dotfiles with all the things I need for my day to day work.
+This is my dotfiles repo with all the things I need for my day to day work.
 I am developing inside of a vagrant box that is provisioned via ansible.
 Start it via `vagrant up && vagrant ssh`.
 From time to time I will do a `vagrant destroy` to have a clean machine.